auxbot-discord-bot/docs/docs/faq/readme.md

 Upon adding AuxBot to your server you agree to allowing the bot to store the following information.

--   Guild Id
+- Server ID
 - Custom Bot Settings
 - Executed Commands
--   Server Member Id's
+- Server Member ID's
 - Deleted Messages (Optional)
 - Edited Messages (Optional)

 ### Who can access the information stored?